Delegative democracy: Comparing and understanding delegative democracy

 Delegative Democracy has found its way to some of the largest countries in the world and some of these being post-communist.
 These countries include Argentina, Brazil, Peru, Ecuador, Bolivia, the Philippines, and Korea.
 When looking at these countries and others, it is evident that delegative democracies are not institutionalized as they are the midpoint between authoritarianism and representative democracy.

 When looking at authoritarianism, authoritarianism is a type of government that focuses on strong centralized powers, leaving the population to having limited political freedoms.
 Authoritarianism is seen as having four main qualities of limited political pluralism, political legitimacy based on lawmakers and politicians appealing to emotion, minimal mobilization within the political sphere and the suppression of anti-regime activities, and finally loosely defined executive powers that can lead to dictatorships at times.

 Representative democracy, on the other hand, is a type of government that is founded on democracy, based on elected officials that represent the governing body.
 Within a representative democracy, the power for the representatives is backed by a constitution or other factors to balance the representative power, such as independent judiciaries, deliberative democracy, and a bicameral legislature.

-Delegative democracies are also described as defective democracies: delegative democracies are democracies that have some sort of defect to them.
+Delegative democracies are also described as defective democracies.
 The characteristics of a delegative democracy are that it undermines the idea of separation of powers (checks and balances).
 This is due to the fact that in the delegative democracy, the Executive branch holds dominant power, as the legislative and judicial branches of government (mainly the legislative) do not hold the ability to "check and balance" the Executive branch.